btcid/indodax-official-api-docs/Marketdata-websocket.md

 By following the steps starting from connecting to Market Data & authenticate using [Authentication](#authentication) section, then following the streaming steps

-in the [Orderbook](#orderbook) section so you can get Market Data Websocket as long as they are connected to the WS3.
+in the [Orderbook](#orderbook) section so you can get Market Data WebSocket as long as they are connected to the WS3.

 ![result](https://github.com/btcid/indodax-official-api-docs/blob/e4ddf92cc75d0fca3bfe501d17c8d95f09423ffc/assets/results.png)